steroman/dynatrace-deck/task-2-notes.md

 Balancing the experimentation with producing feature rollout documentation is key.
 So a quota must be established and make sure we can experiment while delivering others.
 We have already seen in Task 1 how to prioritize delivery of content based on the behavioral change it can trigger.
 We've also seen in task 1 how to create a process that establishes a default set of content based on release tier.
 Defining standard types and generating tools and processes to produce them more efficiently will free up time for experimentation.

 4. Define time allottment: how much time each individual must focus on feature vs revamp?
-Here it's important to Teach writers how to estimate: start conservatively, do retros, and estimation gets better over time.
+Here it's important to Teach writers how to estimate: start conservatively, do retros (is there any question you had to ask that could be added to the standard set of questions to be answered beforehand?), and estimation gets better over time.
 The key part of doing good estimation is the ability to foresee blockers or bottlenecks and try to prevent them.

 It's important to discuss this with leadership and create the right environment for experimentation to happen.
 PMs dedicated to a product must know that a part of the efforts MUST be dedicated to experimentation.
 Training training training collaborators is a key part.